-2. © Grace is God's goodness and lovingkindness in Jesus toward those who deserve only punishment.
+Grace is God's goodness and lovingkindness in Jesus toward those who deserve only punishment.
 God gives us the opposite of what we deserve.

-Why is Jesus, the Word, able to be our source of grace?
-(Think about who He is and what He has done.)
+2. \bigcirc Why is Jesus, the Word, able to be our source of grace?
+(Think about who He is and where He was before coming to earth..)